nl253/Notes/Software-Engineering/System-Design/System-Modelling/system-modelling.md

 -   deletion of an object
 -   self-deletion

-### Static Diagrams

-Emphasise structure.

 ## Glossary

-System Modelling
-:   approach to software development where a system is represented as a set of
-    models that can be automatically transformed to executable code

 Model-driven engineering
+:   An approach to software development where a system is represented as a set of
-:   aims to  generate a complete or partial system implementation from the
+    models that can be automatically transformed to executable code.
+It aims to generate a complete or partial system implementation from the system model.
-    system model

 System Boundaries
 :   define what is outside of the system and what forms part of the system

 System Model
-:   abstract view of a system that ignores details
+:   abstract representation of a system that ignores details